justinmeiners/justinmeiners.github.io/quake-entities/README.md

 ## Brushes

-Before describing the entity system, there is an important technical concept to cover.
+Before getting too far into entities, we need to cover an important technical concept.
-A *brush* is a 3D solid shape defined by a set of 3 or more 3D planes.
-The solid is defined to be the volume enclosed by the 3D planes (also known as the intersection of half-spaces).
+A *brush* is a 3D hape defined by a set of 3 or more planes in the 3D The solid is defined to be the volume enclosed by the planes (also known as the intersection of half-spaces).
 It's not hard to show that a brush must be a convex shape.

 ![quake brush sample](brush_sample.png)

 Brushes are useful for a few reasons:

-- They are easy to edit and UV map, especially for making architecture-like features (a triangle mesh is more detailed, but also more work).
+- They are easy to edit and texture map.
+This works especially well for architecture-like models.
-- They have nice mathematical properties.
-They are fully enclosed , We can compute collisions with them easily.
+- They have nice mathematical properties, making it easy to reason about collisions.
-- They are convenient for computing BSP trees, which make rendering possible.
+- They are convenient for computing BSP trees, which made efficient rendering possible.

-We think of brushes as a solid, but a brush can also be converted into a 3D triangle mesh for rendering.
+Brushes can be converted into a 3D triangle mesh for rendering, by interesting the planes together.
-One way to do this is to intersect the planes together, 3 at time, to create a vertex.
-This requires solving a linear system.
+Take 3 planes at a time, solve the linear system of the 3 plane equations, and you get a vertex.
-Then for each plane the list of vertices lying in the plane can be assembled into a polygon.
+The full list of vertices lying in a plane can then be assembled into a polygon.

 ![intersect planes](intersect_planes.png)